javierd79/javierd79/README.md

 ### Hi and Welcome to my repository

-Thanks to see my repository, below you can see a list with all my information and contact.
+Thanks to see my repository, below you can see a list with all about my information and contact.

 Below you can see a list about me: